django-cms/docs/docs/reference/configuration.rst

 When this is set to ``True``, all other pages will no longer display the toolbar.
 This includes pages with apphooks applied to them, as they are handled by the other application's views, and not django CMS's.

-.. versionchanged:: 3.2.1: CMS_APP_NAME has been removed as it's no longer required.

 CMS_DEFAULT_X_FRAME_OPTIONS
 ===========================